pkardas/notes/books/ddd.md

 Upper layers can user or manipulate elements of lower ones straightforwardly by calling their public interfaces.

 Domain-driven design requires only one particular layer to exist.

+## Chapter 5: A Model Expressed in Software

+ASSOCIATIONS.
+For every traversable association in the model, there is a mechanism in the software with the same properties.
+Constraints on associations should be included in the model and implementation (eg. president of ... for a period of time), they make the model more precise and the implementation easier to maintain.

+ENTITIES.
+Object modeling tends to lead us to focus on the attributes of an object, but the fundamental concept of an entity is an abstract continuity threading through a life cycle and even passing through multiple forms.
+Sometimes such an object must be matched with another object even though attributes differ.

+Transactions in a banking application, two deposits of the same amount to the same account on the same day are still distinct transactions.
+They have identity and are entities.

+> When an object is distinguished by its identity, rather than its attributes, make this primary to its definition in the model.
+Keep the class definition simple and focused on life cycle continuity and identity.
+Define a means of distinguishing each object regardless of its form or history.

+Identity - this may simply mean unique identifier.

+Each entity must have an operational way of establishing its identity with another object - distinguishable even from another object with the same descriptive attributes.

+Defining identity demands understanding of the domain.

+VALUE OBJECTS.
+An object that represents a descriptive aspect of the domain with no conceptual identity.
+These are objects that describe things.
+When you care only about the attributes of an element of the model, classify it as a value object.

+SERVICES.
+Some concepts from the domain aren't natural to model as objects.
+Forcing the required domain functionality to be the responsibility of an entity or value either distorts the definition of a model-based object or adds meaningless artificial objects.
+A service is an operation offered as an interface that stands alone in the model, without encapsulating state.
+The name *service* emphasises the relationship with other objects.
+Service have to be stateless.